tipishev/git_workshop/slides.md

 ???

-* selling version control to non-developers
+* explain version control to non-developers

 ---
 # Do we need this complexity?